 No employee shall engage in any outside employment which might in any way hinder or impair an impartial performance of their public duties, embarrass the City government, or impair their efficiency.
 Employees who wish to obtain outside employment must obtain prior written approval from the Chief of Police.
-Employees who are granted permission to engage in outside employment must sign the following waiver:
+Employees who are granted permission to engage in outside employment must sign such waiver as required by the City.